SERG-Delft/testknight/PRIVACY.md

 ## Data storage

 The collected information is sent to a server hosted on-premise at TU Delft, in the Netherlands.
-Only the lead researcher of the project
-(Maurício Aniche) has access to it.
+Only the developers of the project have access to it.

 ## Privacy